-The Members of the Governing Body have assessed whether the use of the going concern basis is appropriate and have considered possible events or conditions that might cast significant doubt on the ability of the College to continue as a going concern, including the impact of the current COVID-19 pandemic.
+The Members of the Governing Body have assessed whether the use of the going concern basis is appropriate and have considered possible events or conditions that might cast significant doubt on the ability of the College to continue as a going concern, including the outworking of the impact of the COVID-19 pandemic and the current inflationary environment.
 The College has prepared cash flow and other forecasts, taking into account the potential pressure on income, which confirm the College will have sufficient liquidity to operate for at least the next twelve months from the date of approval of these financial statements.